CodaGott/golang/functions/AdvancedFuntions.md

 func add(myFunc func(int) int){}

 This means the function will take another function takes an integer and that returns and int too.

+You can make a function and call it immediately without assigning it to a variable.
+Example below